-Harbor Haus is a 20 bed facility that provides housing for domestic violence victims in Cullman County.
-Each year Harbor Haus provides a safe haven for over 100 families and individuals who are being physically, sexually, or emotionally abused and have no safe place to go.
+Hughes House is a 6 bedroom facility that provides housing for domestic violence victims in Cullman County.
+Each year the shelter provides a safe haven for over 100 families and individuals who are being physically, sexually, or emotionally abused and have no safe place to go.
 Harbor Haus residents have access to services such as, Individual counseling sessions, support group meetings, court advocacy, child advocacy, parenting classes, and much more.
 As families feel safe and ready to move on, case managers are available to help them find a place to live, find a job, or give additional resources.
-As families leave Harbor Haus they can opt-in to continue services, which include case management, advocacy, counseling, and support group meetings.
+As families leave the shelter they can opt-in to continue services, which include case management, advocacy, counseling, and support group meetings.

 Where are you located?